mactat/MBSE-traffic-simulation/README.md

 from animation import createAnimation

 createAnimation(
-    [results_dict1],                           # results from simulation - multiple can provided for compering simulations animation_speed= 20,                       # animation speed
+    results_list = [results_dict1],            # results from simulation - multiple can provided for compering simulations
+    animation_speed= 20,                       # animation speed
-    reduce_data = 1,                           # howmuch reduce the data, usefull in large datasets
+    reduce_data = 1,                           # how much reduce the data, usefull in large datasets
     highway_length=highway_length,             # length in kilometers
     num_of_lanes=[num_of_lanes],
-    export_gif_path = "../static/testcase.gif" #if not provided, animation will be shown in the form of plot )
+    names = ["Simple test"] ,                  # if not provided default export_gif_path = "../static/testcase.gif" # if not provided, animation will be shown in the form of plot )
 ```
+**Note: All parameters provided to animation are arrays, so it is possible to visualize multiple simulation in one animation.**
 ## Results
 As a results simulator is evaluating number of cars which were able to pass the highway: